-- Firefox Nightly is getting the Storage API1 now, after the Chrome team has it built into their browser.
+- Firefox Nightly is getting the Storage API now, after the Chrome team has it built into their browser.
 This technology becomes more important now as permanent storage, localStorage, IndexedDB, service worker, backgroundSync and other options become largely available for websites in browsers.
 With the new Storage API, websites get information about the remaining storage on a user’s device and can therefore improve the reliability and footprint of their service.

 Concept & Design

-- Artiom Dashinsky explores how we can build products today that can make the world more sustainable tomorrow by designing the product for sustainability3.
+- Artiom Dashinsky explores how we can build products today that can make the world more sustainable tomorrow by designing the product for sustainability.
 He explores options that software and websites could show to users that are more practical, healthy and sometimes even more convenient: promoting direct flights in a flight search, promoting remote jobs at LinkedIn, preferring walking, biking and public transport over car on a map app, and similar options.

 Tools & Workflows

-- What does it really take to track a million cell phones7?
+- What does it really take to track a million cell phones?
 This article gives you a better understanding of cell phone technology and how it can be used to track any cell phone.